 - and the strength of our brand

-This customer obsession has transformed into a trillion dollar company, with Jeff Bezos seeing his wealth turning at over a hundred sixty billion dollars!
+This customer obsession has transformed into a trillion-dollar company, with Jeff Bezos seeing his wealth turning to over sixty billion dollars!

 Amazon business milestones

-In 2017, Amazon had reached a few critical milestones:
+In 2022, Amazon reached a few critical milestones:

-- Prime – 13 years post-launch, it had exceeded 100 million paid Prime members globally
+More than 15 years post-launch, it had exceeded 100 million paid Prime members globally.

-- Marketplace – In 2017, for the first time in Amazon history, more than half of the units sold on Amazon worldwide were from third-party sellers, including small and medium-sized businesses (SMBs)
+By 2017, for the first time in Amazon’s history, more than half of the units sold on Amazon worldwide were from third-party sellers, including small and medium-sized businesses (SMBs).

-- Alexa – and Alexa-enabled devices among the best-selling items across all of Amazon
+Alexa-enabled devices are among the best-selling items across all Amazon.

-- Amazon devices – 2017 was the best year for hardware sales.
-With tens of millions of Echo devices, and Echo Dot and Fire TV Stick with Alexa were the best-selling products across all of Amazon – across all categories and all manufacturers
+With tens of millions of Echo devices, Echo Dot and Fire TV Stick with Alexa were the best-selling products across all of Amazon – all categories and all manufacturers.

 As specified in the 1997 shareholders letter signed by Jeff Bezos: